-Upon successful completion of all permanent erosion and sediment controls for a Large Construction project, the Office of Pollution Control must be notified by submission of a Notice of Termination (NOT) form.
-The NOT form must be fully completed by both the owner and operator and include original signatures by both parties.
-The NOT form is provided the Storm Water Large Construction General Permit.
-If the entire NOT form is fully completed and the MDEQ on site inspection does not show any problems, a letter will be sent to the coverage recipient stating the permit has been terminated.
+Upon successful completion of all permanent erosion and sediment controls for a Large Construction project, the Office of Pollution Control must be notified by submission of a Request for Termination of Coverage (RFT) form.
+The RFT form must be fully completed by both the owner and operator and include original signatures by both parties.
+The RFT form is provided in the Storm Water Large Construction General Permit.
+If the entire RFT form is fully completed and the MDEQ on site inspection does not show any problems, a letter will be sent to the coverage recipient stating the permit has been terminated.
 At this point, the permittees are relieved of their responsibility.
+Failure to submit the RFT is a permit violation and subject to enforcement action.